 This financial statement is presented on the basis of the accounting requirements of the Federal Energy Regulatory Commission (FERC) as set forth in its applicable Uniform System of Accounts.
-As such, subsidiaries are presented using the equity method of accounting.
-The amounts presented are consistent with the presentation in FERC Form 1, plus Canadian Montana Pipeline Corporation and the adjustment to a regulated basis for Colstrip Unit 4.
+As such, in accordance with FERC requirements, subsidiaries are presented using the equity method of accounting.
+The amounts presented are consistent with the presentation in FERC Form 1, plus Canadian Montana Pipeline Corporation.